opencarecc/opencareMakerPlaybook/ezio_manzini_about_opencare_project.md

 To overcome this crisis a brand new care systems has to be imagined and enhanced.
 To move in this direction, a first step is to better understand caring activities, considering their nature and diversity.

-**[Ale] I would also briefly add more details on how the project actually started, that the idea came out at LOTE and how the partners got together**

 ### What is care?
 Aside from being a word that we use regularly, the meaning of "care" might have different interpretations: